cmu-db/mongodb-d4/src/README.md

     collection in the database.
 The most important element of this object is the *fields* document.
 This contains a list of objects that represent a unique element of the parent collection.
 Note that each field element is recursive: it also contains a *fields* element for other fields that are embedded inside of that field.
+    This catalog information is generated from the sample database provided by the user.

 + **costmodel**
     The costmodel directory contains the code that will estimate the performance cost of executing a sample workload on